-In three short years, high-energy entrepreneur Angelo Giuliano, 31, has built his mobile electronic billboard business into a thriving enterprise with a lock on every major Southern California entertainment venue and staking out new turf in New York.
+In four short years, high-energy entrepreneur Angelo Giuliano, 31, has built his mobile electronic billboard business into a thriving enterprise with a lock on every major Southern California entertainment venue and staking out new turf in New York.
 It almost didn’t happen but for his friendship with a UC Irvine oncologist.

 Between his early-morning barista job and hawking products at concerts on nights and weekends, Giuliano also was helping his Laguna Beach neighbor, Dr. Leonard Sender, craft an awareness campaign to help young adult and adolescent cancer patients.

 Even so, cancer was the last thing on Giuliano’s mind when he began experiencing bouts of fatigue in early 2009.
 He attributed it to 60-hour work weeks launching his advertising business.
 Next he noticed persistent itching.
 He begged his then-wife to lay off the laundry softener.
 When that didn’t help, they took their pugs to the vet to be checked for fleas.

 No fleas.
 But Giuliano had no time to fret about other causes for his symptoms.
 He had a business to develop, friends to help and a life to build.

 Then in mid-May, Giuliano felt a golf-ball-size bump below his left armpit.
 He asked a co-worker to take a look.
 “Angelo,” she told him, “it feels like a swollen lymph node.
 I think you might have an infection.”

 Giuliano jumped on a computer and searched for the terms “swollen lymph nodes” and “itching.”
 “All these cancer sites popped up,” he recalls.
 “I was a little concerned, but I thought, no way could I possibly have cancer.”